mcrao/mcrao.github.io/content/journal/build-llm-from-scratch/how-does-gpt-3-really-work/index.md

 ---
 title: "How Does GPT-3 Really Work?"
-description: "The fourth lecture on Building LLM from Scratch"
+description: "The 5th lecture on Building LLM from Scratch"
 summary: "The notes for this series is inspired from Vizuara YouTube channel building LLM from scratch series"
 categories: []
 tags: ["gpt-3"]